AparnaR12/Automated-review-rating-system/README.md

-# Automated Review Rating System
+"# Automated Review Rating System"
+"This project is for analyzing reviews and generating automated ratings."